sciZer0/7/v/README.md

 POS Consensus: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing tokens — in the event of automatic stake-slashing.
 Greed-Pushed Consensus.

 New Consensus: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing the stream of tokens for years — in the event of automatic dropping-out from the list.
 A lot bigger incentives to work honestly.
-Double-Greed-Pushed Consensus.
+Double-Greed-Pushed Consensus, plus, without staking any tokens.

 Importantly, even 3 honest nodes (validators) are enough for such a Solana-type blockchain to function normally, maintaining the bandwidth of 50,000 TPS.
 So this over 83 fold margin of safety (of 250 Validators, 250/3=83.33) might be  the sufficient condition for the blockchain to be considered sustainable.